HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 OBJECTIVE

-The objective of this research is to develop a guide to help state DOTs, public safety agencies, and the motor carrier industry prevent and mitigate the risk of bridge/tunnel strikes by motor vehicles.
-At the minimum, the research team shall:
+The objective of this research was to develop a guide to help state DOTs, public safety agencies, and the motor carrier industry prevent and mitigate the risk of bridge/tunnel strikes by motor vehicles.
+At the minimum, the research team was tasked to:

 1. develop a sustainable national clearinghouse for collecting and analyzing data, and communicating bridge/tunnel strike data and bridge/tunnel clearance information.
 This clearinghouse will be used to store and maintain data collected under this project and future data collected by other agencies after completion of this project;